-Quarter Ended January 31, Increase 2007 % 2008 % (decrease) % Interest and other income, net \$14,845 9.0 \$19,082 8.4 \$4,237 28.5 Interest expense \$ 6,148 3.7 \$ 7,358 3.2 \$1,210 19.7 Provision for income taxes \$ 421 0.3 \$ 1,336 0.6 \$ 915 217.3
+Six Months Ended April 30, Increase 2007 % 2008 % (decrease) % Interest and other income, net \$31,742 8.9 \$27,569 5.9 \$(4,173) (13.1) Interest expense \$12,296 3.4 \$ 9,219 2.0 \$(3,077) (25.0) Provision for income taxes \$ 898 0.3 \$ 3,169 0.7 \$ 2,271 252.9

-- Denotes % of total revenue - Denotes % change from 2007 to 2008 - Interest and other income, net increased due to higher average cash and investment balances resulting from the proceeds of our June 11, 2007 issuance of 0.875% convertible senior notes, partially offset by lower interest rates on investment balances.
-We expect interest income to decrease as a result of our repayment of our 3.75% convertible notes at maturity during the first quarter of fiscal 2008 and lower interest rates on investment balances. - Interest expense increased primarily due to interest associated with our June 11, 2007 issuance of 0.875% convertible senior notes.
-We expect interest expense to decrease as a result of our repayment of the our 3.75% convertible notes at maturity during the first quarter of fiscal 2008. - Provision for income taxes increased primarily due to increased federal and state tax expense.
-This increase is largely reduced, except for any alternative minimum tax, by recognizing tax benefits for deferred tax assets that were previously reserved against by a valuation allowance.
-However, to the extent any of these benefits relate to deferred tax assets from certain acquisitions, the benefit is recorded by reducing intangible assets rather than tax expense.
-We will continue to maintain a valuation allowance against all remaining net deferred tax assets until sufficient evidence exists to support its reversal.
-See "Critical Accounting Policies and Estimates Deferred Tax Valuation Allowance" below for information relating to this valuation allowance and the conditions required for the release of our valuation allowance.
+- Denotes % of total revenue - Denotes % change from 2007 to 2008 - Interest and other income, net decreased due to lower average cash and investment balances resulting from the repayment at maturity of the \$542.3 million principal outstanding on our 3.75% convertible notes during the first quarter of fiscal 2008 and use of \$210.0 million in cash consideration and acquisition-related expenses during the acquisition of WWP in the second quarter of fiscal 2008.
+Interest income was also significantly affected by lower interest rates on investment balances. - Interest expense decreased primarily due the repayment of 3.75% convertible notes at maturity at the end of the first quarter of fiscal 2008.
+This decrease was slightly offset by the interest associated with our June 11, 2007 issuance of 0.875% convertible senior notes. - Provision for income taxes increased primarily due to increased federal and state tax expense.
+This increase is largely offset, except for any alternative minimum tax, by tax benefits for deferred tax assets that were previously reserved against by a valuation allowance.
+To the extent these benefits relate to deferred tax assets from acquisitions, the benefit is recorded by reducing intangible assets rather than tax expense.
+See "Critical Accounting Policies and Estimates Deferred Tax Valuation Allowance" below for information relating to our deferred tax valuation allowance and the conditions required for its release.